The Blue Diamond strain is a real gem. This well-balanced hybrid with an even sativa/indica split provides blissful relaxation for both body and mind.

 BioQueen is the breeder responsible for creating Blue Diamond weed.
-Although they have not disclosed the precise lineage of this strain, most people believe it is a cross between Diamond OG and Blue Dream.
-This theory makes sense, not only due to the strain’s name, but also many of its characteristics.
+Although they have not disclosed this strain’s precise lineage, most people believe it is a cross between Diamond OG and Blue Dream.
+This theory makes sense, not only due to the strain’s name but also because of its characteristics.

 What most people can agree on, though, is that Blue Diamond is primarily a relaxing strain.
 Early on in the high, its sativa effects are dominant and bring about a state of euphoria and creativity.

 Thoughts flow freely, and some people even experience mild psychedelic effects.
-Everyday sights and sounds become more incredible, and time seems to pass slower than usual.
-These trippy sensations may take novices by surprise, but once you settle into the feeling, it becomes a real joy.
+Everyday sights and sounds become distorted, and time seems to pass slower than usual.
+These trippy sensations may take novices by surprise.
+However, if you’re an experienced cannabis user, you’ll likely find them enjoyable.

 As the high progresses, Blue Diamond’s indica effects begin to take hold.
-You feel the physical tension melt away as your body and limbs become heavy and relaxed.
+Physical tension melts away as your body and limbs become heavy and relaxed.

-Using a large amount of this strain could even lead to couchlock.
-You can prepare yourself for this by having plenty of water and some healthy snacks to hand.
+Take note, however, consuming a large amount of this strain can lead to couchlock.
+You can prepare for this by having plenty of water and some healthy snacks on hand.

-These sedative effects are probably due to the cannabinol (CBN) content of the strain, which sits at around 0.6%.
+These sedative effects are probably due to the cannabinol (CBN) content of the strain, as it contains around 0.6%.
 The generous levels of this cannabinoid make Blue Diamond most suitable for evening or night-time use.

 Although its OG heritage is evident in Blue Diamond’s aroma, its flavor nods to its other parent, Blue Dream.
 The hashy, earthiness of its scent carries through, but there is an accompanying sweetness, much akin to fresh blueberries.